Latin music styles

 Salsa: originally developed out of Cuban "Son" via "Mambo" in the 1950's.
 Now it is most played in Cuba, Colombia, Puerto Rico and New York.
 It has a big brassy sound, and can be romantic or fiery.
 In Latin America, this is the music you generally hear the most on the Radio.

 Merengue: up-tempo, energetic, easily accessible music, originally from the Dominican Republic in the Caribbean, where it is actually their "Pop" music, although it evolved out of country folk-dance music in the 1880's.
-In the past, bands consisted of accordion, percussion and sax, but accordion is now replaced by piano + bass guitar, and there are often up to 4 brass instruments.
-Merengue is very big in all Latin countries today, and no matter where your airline tickets are booked to, if it's in Latin America, they'll dance the merengue.
+In the past, bands consisted of accordion, percussion and sax, but accordion is now replaced by piano and bass guitar, and there are often up to 4 or more brass instruments.
+Merengue is very big in all Latin countries today, and many British people new to Latin music find the beat much more accessible and much easier to dance to.

 Cumbia: is rootsy music native to Colombia, with a laid back feel, similar to reggae.
 It usually features lots of percussion, and the sound of sax and trumpet.